box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 report fully released by October 25th.
 </Message>

-## 1. Click on the New Menu Option
+## 1. Click on the **App Diagnostics** Tab

-To run the App Diagnostics Report, click the App Diagnostics option located along the top of your application's configuration section.
+To run the App Diagnostics Report, click the **App Diagnostics** option located along the top of your application's configuration section in the Dev Console.

 <ImageFrame center shadow>